ostif-org/OSTIF/Completed-Engagements.md

 **400+** Security Vulnerabilities Found and Patched

-### The following is a list of engagements coordinated by OSTIF.
+### The following is a list of engagements organized by OSTIF.
 PDF versions of the full report(s) can be found at the bottom of the page linked under deliverable.

 |       Product       |   Review Date  |             Result            |                                                          Deliverable                                                         ||
 |:-------------------:|:--------------:|:-----------------------------:|:----------------------------------------------------------------------------------------------------------------------------:|---|